vuex-orm/vuex-orm/docs/guide/data/retrieving.md

 ### Load All Relations

-You can load all relations using the `withAll` method.
+You can load all relations on a model using the `withAll` method.

 ```js
 const user = User.query().withAll().first()